• Skip to primary navigation

 It has a distinct salty taste yet is slightly sweet at the same time with a thick creamy texture.

-Miso pairs exceptionally well when used in combination with other flavors to create intricate, full-bodied tastes - particularly in soups, stews, and marinades for meats, fish, and vegetables.
+Miso pairs exceptionally well when used in combination with other flavors to create detailed, full-bodied tastes - particularly in soups, stews, and marinades for meats, fish, and vegetables.

-Alternatively, it can be used as an interesting substitution for yeast extract spreads on toast and sandwiches, for example.
+Alternatively, it can be used as an interesting substitution for yeast extract spreads on toast and sandwiches, for example - or try miso paste swap ideas for similar savory depth.

 Rich in probiotics, miso can be found in most health stores and supermarkets alike.